Slow Cooker Lamb Cawl

 Ingredients

-• A dab of Welsh butter or a drizzle of olive oil
+• Knob of butter or drizzle of olive oil

 • 1 small swede, peeled and diced